 - 1. Wherever possible, high school teachers will not be required to teach more than two (2) subjects per semester nor more than a total of three (3) teaching preparations. - 2.
 Wherever possible, high school teachers will not be required to teach more than an average of five (5) classes per day during the schedule cycle. - 3.
-Wherever possible, high school teachers will not be assigned more than an average of six (6) periods per day consisting of no more than an average of five (5) teaching periods and one (1) administrative period per day per schedule cycle.
-During said administrative periods, teachers may be responsible for collecting and recording community service documents.

-- 4. Wherever possible, high school teachers shall have at least one-half (1/2) hour duty-free lunch period. - 5.
+Wherever possible, high school teachers will not be assigned more than four (4) teaching periods per day or three (3) teaching periods and one (1) administrative duty period per day per schedule cycle.
+Except in extraordinary circumstances, high school teachers will be assigned not less than one preparation period per day.
+In cases where a teacher works at more than one campus, the time necessary for travel between campuses will be counted toward their administrative duty period and shall not extend their regular workday. - 4.
+Wherever possible, high school teachers shall have at least one-half (1/2) hour duty-free lunch period. - 5.
 Wherever possible, no academic class will exceed twenty-five (25) students. - 6.
-Whenever the total number of students assigned to a teacher exceeds one hundredthirty (130), the teacher will be granted relief from his/her duty. - 7.
+Whenever the total number of students assigned to a teacher exceeds one hundred-thirty (130), the teacher will be granted relief from their duty. - 7.
 The daily preparation period for high school teachers shall be at least the length of a single class period.
 High school teachers who choose to waive the daily preparation period for one day in the schedule cycle will be assigned to two (2) fewer administrative duties within the schedule cycle. - 8.
-A teacher who is a Senior Project Advisor to 8 to 10 students in a semester will not be assigned to one supervisory period per day for that semester. - D. Elementary Assistant Principals: A substitute teacher shall be provided for one day per month, or the equivalent thereof, for each Elementary Assistant Principal.
+A teacher who is a Senior Project Advisor to 8 to 10 students in a semester will not be assigned to one supervisory period per day for that semester. - 9.
+Twice per year, in approximately November and March, the Administration including the Director of Pupil Personnel Services and the Building Principal shall meet with the Association Special Education staff in each school building to review the caseload of all academic and related service providers.
+Based on the review the Administration will then determine how to best reallocate resources, if appropriate, including but not limited to realigning caseloads, reassigning staff or affecting other measures.
+The Administration will seriously consider the feedback of the Association Special Education staff in making such determinations.

+- D. Elementary Assistant Principals: A substitute teacher shall be provided for one day per month, or the equivalent thereof, for each Elementary Assistant Principal. - E. Workload Staffing Model Task Force